Mastering PIP Joint Collateral Ligament Reconstruction via Tendon Graft

 Alternative Interventions: Dynamic External Fixation

-In cases of acute fracture-subluxations where ligamentous reconstruction is not immediately feasible, dynamic external fixation may be employed to maintain joint congruity while allowing early motion.
+In cases of acute fracture-subluxations where ligamentous reconstruction is not immediately feasible—often due to the presence of highly comminuted intra-articular fractures that cannot support bone tunnels—dynamic external fixation may be employed.
+This technique maintains joint congruity and capsular distraction while allowing early, protected active motion.

 Proximal interphalangeal joint fracture-subluxation.